 Modern Languages (Chinese, French, German, Spanish): Students who earned a 4 or 5 on a language AP exam in Chinese, French, German, or Spanish will receive 4 credits of that language′s 201 course by demonstrating proficiency in that language.
 Proficiency is demonstrated by achieving a placement score above the 201 level AND by demonstrating high intermediate oral and written proficiency through face-to-face testing with language faculty.
 No further language coursework is then required.
 A student who earned a 4 or 5 on a language AP exam but who does not achieve proficiency based on the placement test and faculty approval does not receive any credit for the AP exam and must take an appropriate four-credit language course numbered 201 or higher in order to earn that credit and proficiency.

-Greek and Roman Studies (Latin): If a student scored a 4 or 5 on the Latin AP exam and completes Latin 202 (or a more advanced course) with a grade of “B” or higher, the student can be awarded 4 credits (Latin 265) for the AP exam.
-This awarded credit in Latin 265 may be used toward a major or minor in Greek and Roman Studies.
+Ancient Mediterranean Studies (Latin): If a student scored a 4 or 5 on the Latin AP exam and completes Latin 202 (or a more advanced course) with a grade of “B” or higher, the student can be awarded 4 credits (Latin 265) for the AP exam.
+This awarded credit in Latin 265 may be used toward a major or minor in Ancient Mediterranean Studies.
 A student must pass the Latin proficiency exam or successfully complete Latin 201 or a more advanced course in order to fulfill the F10.